jadabrown822/MissionDemolition/README.md

   using UnityEngine;

   public class FollowCam : MonoBehaviour {
-    startic public GameObject POI;    // The static point of interest
+    static public GameObject POI;    // The static point of interest

     [Header("Dynsmic")]
     public float camZ;    // The desired z pos of the camera